lepidus/deleteIncompleteSubmissions/README.md

 This plugin allows editors to delete incomplete submissions from the journal.

+It allows the editor to set a threshold, in days, to safeguard the deletion of submissions that are not meant to be deleted at the moment.

 # Compatibility

-This plugin is compatible with OJS 3.3.0
+This plugin is compatible with **OJS 3.4.0**

+For compatibility with other versions of OJS, please refer to this repository branches.

 # Installation